 This rounded hill Swamp has been recognized as one of Rwanda’s IBA’s (Important Birding Area).
 The other IBA in the area is the Volcanoes National Park.

-The swamp is home to a number of sought after birds, one of these being Grauer’s Swamp-warbler who has taken nest here.
+The swamp is home to a number of sought-after birds, one of these being Grauer’s Swamp-warbler who has taken a nest here.

-This is a small patch of forest 8km outside Musanze offering nature walks, picnics and camping facilities.
+This is a small patch of the forest 8km outside Musanze offering nature walks, picnics, and camping facilities.
 The forest is dominated by magnificent dragon trees and is home to a number of exquisite birds.

 The Karisimbi mountain name in Kinyarwanda means “white shell”, which refers to the white-capped summit which is often seen.
-Karisimbi is the fifth highest mountain of Africa.
-This is a strenuous 2 day hike.
+Karisimbi is the fifth highest mountain in Africa.
+This is a strenuous 2-day hike.
 The climb will start early in the morning and takes 6 hours.
 You will climb further via the Bisoke side, before reaching the first stopping place at an altitude of 3.700 m for overnight (camping).